cs0320-s25/term-project-aaron-alex-john-nico/README.md

 ## How To
+Our aim was to make the UI as easy to navigate as possible.
+From the cofigure tab at the top, you can add how many people are in your league as well as your draft position.
+The user then adds the player drafted to the corresponding person's roster.
+The application will automatically progress the draft to the next user after a player is picked.
+To add a player simply click on their player card.
+The recommended player is highlighted so that the user knows who to pick.

 ## Collaboration
 “Welcome to Flask¶.”
 Welcome to Flask - Flask Documentation (3.1.x), https://flask.palletsprojects.com/en/stable/.
 Accessed 18 May 2025.